 Surprisingly, It was still daylight when we crossed the Ghanaian Border and sunset when I alighted at my stop in Accra, which was contrary to what I had heard.
 I had been told that the trip from Lagos to Accra took about 24hours.
 One advantage the Land Travel has over Air Travel is you do not need an International Passport, for an extra fee payable to the bus company, you can travel with an I.D.

-The trip from Lagos to Accra by bus was pretty ok.
+The trip from Lagos to Accra by bus was pretty OK.
 I was under no stress whatever.
 I went with the ABC Sprinter bus and I don’t remember being uncomfortable.
 It was a 15 seater bus however if you are one who loves to catch some sleep on the bus, I am not sure you will find it very comfortable.
 I tried to sleep but it was pretty difficult so I was up all through.
-Plus I was having quite engaging conversations with my fellow passenger who had gone from Lagos to Morocco by bus without a visa.
+Plus I was having quite an engaging conversation with my fellow passenger who had gone from Lagos to Morocco by bus without a visa.

 Have you ever traveled from Lagos to Accra by Bus?
 How did you find it?
 What bus company did you use?
 Have you also traveled from Lagos to any other country by Bus?
 I would love to know.